Type above and press Enter to search. Press Esc to cancel.

 1. Writing a business plan

-The first step to starting any type of small business is putting together a comprehensive business plan.
+The first step to starting any type of business is putting together a comprehensive business plan.
 A business plan is more than a proposal for funding.
 It’s a way to list out the steps that you’ll need to take to open your business.
 It’s also a great time to consider whether opening a coffee shop is truly right for you.

 In a similar vein, you may be interested to know what your return on investment, or ROI, will be if you put the money into opening a coffee shop, and the answer is more complicated than you might like to hear.
 A coffee shop’s ROI has high potential because of the fast growth of the industry, but that doesn’t mean every venture will be a success.
 It takes hard work, careful oversight and smart budgeting to maximize your ROI.